Tobermory High School works closely with Skills Development Scotland to provide up-to-date careers advice and support for our pupils.

 The Careers Fair is an opportunity for pupils to find out more about careers, by visiting our Marketplace where they can find out about the work our guests do, what they enjoy about their work, the pathway they followed to get there, and the experience and skills needed.

-Pupil also have the chance to participate in workshops run by our visitors, giving a more in-depth and interactive look about what has inspired them, how they achieved their goals, as well as the practicalities of their line of work.
+Pupils also have the chance to participate in workshops run by our visitors, giving a more in-depth and interactive look about what has inspired them, how they achieved their goals, as well as the practicalities of their line of work.

-In the past we have welcomed local businesses and training opportunities, colleges, and universities, as well as those from further afield.
+In the past we have welcomed local charities, businesses and training opportunities, colleges, and universities, as well as those from further afield.

-Our most recent Careers Fair took place in September 2023.
+Our most recent Careers Fair took place in August 2024.

 Digital World promotes the skills and training needed to work in Scotland’s tech sector.
 Through case studies, and online learning tools, the site inspires school pupils to become digital humans, people who are able to challenge convention and make a real difference in the world through technology and creativity.